$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 This can lead to conflict and even aggression between the cats.

 Secondly, if one cat uses the litter box and then another cat uses it after them, the second cat may be reluctant to use the litter box at all because it smells like the first cat.
-This can lead to a lot of urine and faeces being deposited around the house, which is obviously not ideal.

 Having multiple litter boxes will make it easier for your cats to find a place to go when they need to relieve themselves, which means there will be less of a mess for you to deal with.

-Some veterinarians will recommend having one more litter box than you have cats.
 If this is practical for you, this is a good idea.
 Place this box in a different room where the other cats in the family cannot get to it

 So if you have multiple cats in your home, it is best to provide each one with their own box.